 The Food Service Department is proud of the role it plays in providing students with a nutritious meal each school day.
-Our goal is to provide students with a well balanced meal, which is appealing to students’ tastes, and meets the guidelines of the National School Lunch Program.
+Our goal is to provide students with a well balanced meal which is appealing to students’ tastes, and is the high quality and value that you expect from your lunch program.

-The USDA meal patterns require five components must be offered to qualify for a reimbursable meal.
-A Meat/Protein, Fruit, Vegetable, Bread, and Milk must be offered in specific quantities.
+We offer students five components that can be taken to make up a meal.
+A Meat/Protein, Fruit, Vegetable, Bread, and Milk are offered.
 These meal patterns are designed to provide 1/3 of the recommended dietary allowances for key nutrients.
-The menu must also provide no more than 30% of the total calories from fat, and no more than 10% from saturated fat over the course of a week.
+The menu is designed to provide no more than 30% of the total calories from fat, and no more than 10% from saturated fat over the course of a week.

 Harvest of the Month